- Parents Home

 How Are Congenital Cataracts Diagnosed?

 Doctors often diagnose congenital cataracts during the newborn exam after a baby is born.
-Other times, they diagnose it during a well-child checkup, or after a parent notices one of the baby's eyes doesn't look right.
+Other times, they're diagnosed during a well-child checkup, or after a parent notices one of the baby's eyes doesn't look right.

 How Are Congenital Cataracts Treated?

-Ophthalmologists do surgery to remove congenital cataracts.
-This usually happens soon after the diagnosis, as early as 6–8 weeks of age.
-During the procedure, the ophthalmologist removes the cloudy part of the lens and may put in a flexible plastic artificial lens.
+Ophthalmologists do surgery to remove congenital cataracts in some cases.
+Some congenital cataracts do not need surgery.
+When the baby's vision is affected, surgery usually happens soon after the diagnosis, as early as 6–8 weeks of age.
+During the procedure, the ophthalmologist removes the cloudy part of the lens and may put in a flexible plastic artificial lens implant.

 How Can Parents Help?

-Kids who have had congenital cataracts removed may have other eye problems, like high pressure in the eye (glaucoma).
+Kids who have had congenital cataracts removed may have other eye problems.
 Careful and complete follow-up is important.